The biggest dental revolutions in the last ten years

 Life is moving fast, and so is the dental technological revolution.
 Earlier, new dental technologies took decades to become functional and widely adopted.
 The same techniques were being used for 20 years.
 However, this trend has changed due to the entry of corporate and insurance groups in the dental sector.

 - Digital impressions: The traditional impression taking method using impression material is being replaced by the wireless intraoral scanners using light beam and cameras.
 These are being deployed for capturing dental arches’ high-quality digital impressions.
 Then dental laboratories analyze these image with the help of software in dental laboratories to digitally design and mill a reliable 3-D model of the single unit, quads, and full arch.
-Thereby, producing highly accurate and digitally designed teeth replacement in the form of crowns; bridges; removable partial dentures; temporary crowns and virtual diagnostic wax-ups; abutments, implant bridges and bars; veneers, inlays and onlays; and post and core, etc.
+Thereby, producing highly accurate and digitally designed teeth replacement in the form of crowns and bridges, removable partial dentures; temporary crowns and virtual diagnostic wax-ups; abutments, implant bridges and bars; veneers, inlays and onlays; and post and core, etc.

 - Digital laboratory technology is rapidly evolving, and this has changed the way of designing and fabricating dental restorations.
 Ten years ago, dentists were recommending porcelain fused to metal and full cast crown and bridges.
 However, today dentists are recommending highly esthetic lithium disilicate and zirconia restorations.
 This can be layered with porcelain onto this new material.